 Attracting and retaining top talent is one of the main issues that leaders face nowadays.
-It is also the most exponential factor in increased performance and revenue growth in companies.
+It is also the most exponential factor in companies' increased performance and revenue growth.

-In this article, we'll discuss high-level strategies of how to effectively recruit, keep, and engage high-performing employees to align your company's mission with their professional growth.
+This article will discuss high-level strategies to effectively recruit, keep, and engage high-performing employees to align your company's mission with their professional growth.

 What are the benefits of a high-performing team?